 In order to effectively conduct supply chain due diligence, the Board of Directors has delegated the authority of the Board of Directors to the "Organization for Supply Chain Due Diligence" to manage and develop the organizational structure.
+The Board has sufficient skills and experience, and training is provided for the Board to carry out its oversight of responsible sourcing activities effectively.
 We have established an internal management system to support supply chain due diligence, which defines our governance, roles and responsibilities, communication, and senior management review as per the adopted Policy.
 The following individuals have been appointed who have responsibility and authority over the operation and management process.